benetech/wp-youtube-lyte/readme.txt

 Just ask, I'll see what I can do.

 == Changelog ==
+= 0.3.5 =
+* changed function-name in options.php to avoid errors like "Fatal error: Cannot redeclare register_mysettings()"

 = 0.3.4 =
 * tested succesfully on the brand new wordpress 3.0 release
 * css changes to avoid themes messing up lyte-player layout